ontopia/ontopia/ontopia-vizigator/src/site/vizigator/userguide.md

 ### VizDesktop - Getting started with Vizigator ###

-VizDesktop provides:

-*  a simple graphical topic map browser;
+VizDesktop provides a simple graphical topic map browser.
-*  tools to configure views for Omnigator (VizPlugin) or your own application (VizLet).

 > **Note**
 > The VizDesktop application is developed using the GUI toolkit (Java Foundation Classes(JFC)/Swing)